ertgl/xformula/README.md

 @dataclasses.dataclass()
 class None_(
-    # Note that the `Literal` class is generic and requires
+    # Note: The `Literal` class is generic and requires the type of the
-    # the type of the literal as a type argument.
+    # transformed token as a type argument.
     Literal[None],
 ):

-    # Implement the `value` field with the `None` type.
+    # The `value` field is implemented with the `None` type.
     value: None = dataclasses.field(
         kw_only=True,
         init=False,